-For mood and sleep and hot flashes, this could be as much treatment as you need.
-Try it for a few weeks, and then if you’re still suffering, consider adding progesterone.
+For mood and sleep and hot flashes, magnesium could be as much treatment as you need.
+Try it for a few weeks, and then if you’re still suffering, stay magnesium, but look at adding the next step, progesterone.

 Natural progesterone or micronized progesterone is entirely different from the progestins used in birth control or conventional hormone replacement (HRT).
 It’s not a drug.
-It’s the beneficial hormone you used to make in your 20s and 30s.
+It’s the beneficial hormone you used to make in your twenties and thirties.

 Progesterone has many benefits.

 - It makes periods lighter so progesterone can be used together with turmeric and other treatments to relieve the crazy heavy periods of perimenopause.
 For very heavy periods, a progesterone capsule such as Prometrium is preferable to a cream.
-(For a full discussion of heavy periods including the very important treatments of iron and stopping dairy, please see Chapters 9 and 10 in my new book as well as my Heavy Period post.)
+(For a full discussion of heavy periods including the very important treatments of iron and stopping dairy, read Chapters 9 and 10 in Period Repair Manual and my blog post about heavy periods.)

 - It relieves hot flashes—even on its own without estrogen.
 Progesterone works best in combination with magnesium and taurine.

-- It helps to clear histamine thereby relieving the histamine intolerance that can flare up during perimenopause and menopause.
+- It helps to remove histamine from the body thereby relieving the mast cell and histamine problem that can flare during perimenopause and menopause.

 - It stabilizes the HPA or adrenal axis and improves your ability to cope with stress.

-Magnesium + taurine + progesterone should be enough for most of you.
-Try it for a few weeks, and then if you’re still suffering, consider adding a small amount of estrogen.
+Magnesium + taurine + progesterone could be enough to relieve symptoms.
+Try that combination for a few weeks, and then if you still have symptoms, talk to your doctor about adding estrogen.

 Step 3.
 Estrogen

-If you do decide to add estrogen, please choose one that is:
+If you do decide to add estrogen, choose one that is:

-- Bioidentical, which means it is identical to human estradiol or estrogen.
-Fortunately, most (not all) modern conventional estrogen products are bioidentical.
-That includes brands like Vagifem, Estraderm, and Sandrena gel.
-If you’re not certain if your estrogen prescription is bioidentical or not, please ask me in the comments.
+- Body-identical, which means it is identical to human estradiol or estrogen.
+Fortunately, most (not all) modern conventional estrogen products are body-identical.
+That includes brands like Vagifem, Estradot, and Sandrena gel.
+If you’re not certain if your estrogen prescription is body-identical or not, ask me in the comments.

-- Transdermal, which means you absorb it through your skin from a cream, gel, or patch.
-Estrogen is better and safer when taken this way.
+- Transdermal, which means you absorb estrogen through your skin from a cream, gel, or patch.
+It’s better and safer when taken this way.